TaniWanKenobi/Blinky/blinkyguide.md

 - VDD to +5v
 - VSS to GND
 - CLK to Q from the NE555P 	(Clock input from 555 timer)
-- CLEK to GND (This is the clock inhibit, a control signal that pauses or freezes the operation of a digital circuit by blocking incoming clock pulses.
+- CLEN to GND (This is the clock inhibit, a control signal that pauses or freezes the operation of a digital circuit by blocking incoming clock pulses.
 We do not need this for this circuit. )
 - Reset to GND (This is the reset.
 When set HIGH, the counter immediately resets. )
 - Cout not connected (click Q, and connect it to the no-flag symbol.
 This would be used to connect more IO expanders, but we do not need this.)